-- Falcon received A\$20 million cash from the farminees. - Origin was appointed as Operator. - Farminees to carry Falcon in a nine well exploration and appraisal program over the next four years, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - o 1 hydraulic fracture stimulated vertical exploration well and core study; - 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling/testing specifically planned to take the project towards commerciality.
-Falcon retains a 30% interest in the Permits. - Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns.
-This work is expected to be completed within the next two years (2015 2016). - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic data collection with a capped expenditure of A\$53 million, any cost overrun funded by each Party in proportion to their working interest.
-This work programme is expected to be undertaken in year three (2017). - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each Party in proportion to their working interest.
-This work programme is expected to be undertaken in year four (2018). - Framinees may reduce or surrender their interests back to Falcon only after: - o The drilling of the first five wells or - o The drilling and testing of the next two horizontally fracture stimulated wells.
+- Falcon Australia received A\$20 million cash from the farminees. - Origin was appointed as Operator. - Farminees to carry Falcon Australia in a nine well exploration and appraisal program over 2014 to 2018 inclusive, detailed as follows: - o 3 vertical exploration/stratigraphic wells and core studies; - 1 hydraulic fracture stimulated vertical exploration well and core study; - 1 hydraulic fracture stimulated horizontal exploration well, commercial study and 3C resource assessment; and - 4 hydraulic fracture stimulated horizontal exploration/appraisal wells, micro-seismic and 90 day production tests. - Drilling/testing specifically planned to take the project towards commerciality.
+Falcon Australia retains a 30% interest in the Permits. - Farminees will pay for the full cost of completing the first five wells estimated at A\$64 million, and will fund any cost overruns.
+This work is expected to be completed within two years (2015 2016). - Farminees to pay the full cost of the following two horizontally fracture stimulated wells, 90 day production tests and micro seismic data collection with a capped expenditure of A\$53 million, any cost overrun funded by each party in proportion to their working interest.
+This work programme is expected to be undertaken in 2017. - Farminees to pay the full cost of the final two horizontally fracture stimulated wells and 90 day production tests capped at A\$48 million, any cost overrun funded by each party in proportion to their working interest.
+This work programme is expected to be undertaken in 2018. - Farminees may reduce or surrender their interests back to Falcon Australia only after:

+- The drilling of the first five wells; or - o The drilling and testing of the next two horizontally fracture stimulated wells.